dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week7_Architecture/Artifacts/README.md

 To create an EMR system one needs encryption and storage.
 For an EHR one needs to leverage EMR data for analytical and alerting scenarios.

-### eHealth is health care transformation, not "an IT project"
+### eHealth is health care transformation, not an IT project

 The article discusses [a different mindset needed to build eHealth](eHealthBenefits.pdf) systems.
 The author states that: